 Prepare Topics

-Natalie Maguire, senior director of communications at GIPHY, knows how narrative around popular culture can spark a conversation.
+Natalie Maguire, Head of Revenue & Advertising Communications at Snap Inc. and former comms at GIPHY, knows how narrative around popular culture can spark a conversation.

 "Distract everyone with a hilarious GIF!
 Alternatively, if you expect that conversations could get heated, be prepared with topics you know are common ground for everyone.
 That could be as simple as a sports team you know everyone will get excited to talk about or a recent TV show or movie you all enjoyed."